 Your Illinois filing period is the same as your federal filing period.
-We will assume that you are filing your Form IL-1040 for calendar year 2023 unless you are filing for a fiscal year and indicate a different filing period in the space provided at the top of the return.
-The due date for calendar year filers is April 15.
-If this date falls on a weekend or holiday, then the due date is the next business day after the weekend or holiday.
+We will assume that you are filing your Form IL-1040 for calendar year 2019 unless you are filing for a fiscal year and indicate a different filing period in the space provided at the top of the return.
+The due date for calendar year filers is April 15, 2020.